Rose McGowan Calls On Californians to Recall Gavin Newsom: 'You Are a Fraud. We Are Done with Your Lies'

 Actress Rose McGowan is urging Californians to recall Gov. Gavin Newsom (D) in next week’s election, calling him a fraud and a liar while also accusing his wife, Jennifer Siebel Newsom, of once pressuring her to stay quiet about Harvey Weinstein.

-In an Instagram video, Rose McGown said, “I have the receipts.”
+In an Instagram video, Rose McGowan said, “I have the receipts.”

 “Gov. Gavin Newsom, you’re facing a recall because you’re a fraud, just like your wife, Jennifer Siebel Newsom.
 I have the receipts.
 I wish I didn’t,” the actress said.
 “I wish you were all real.
 I wish you really did help.
 But you don’t.
 And you’re on the side of wrong.”